Chishti-786/QueenZellie/README.md

 Do not edit copyright messages!

 ### Disclaimer
-`Telegram` name, its variations and logo are registered trademarks on Facebook.
+`Telegram` name, its variations and logo are registered trademarks on `https://telegram.org` .
 We have nothing to do with the registered trademark.